MA 226: Ordinary Differential Equations

 The midterm exams will be held on

-The Final Exam is scheduled for Wednesday, December 17, 9-11 AM. .
+The Final Exam is scheduled for Tuesday, 12/19, 9-11 AM, in Stone B50.

-All grades for this course will be posted on the CourseInfo website for this course.
+All grades for this course will be posted on the Blackboard website for this course.
 Please check from time to time that all of your grades have been recorded properly.
 Notify me immediately if there are discrepancies.
 Important: You have one week from the time that midterm exams or labs are returned to challenge any grading discrepancies.
 After one week, your grade on that exam/lab is final.
 So please look over the grading right away.

 Text: